radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 The various ways the RadiantOne service can be started are described below.
 It is recommended that it runs as a service in production environments.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – When deploying in a cluster, the first node in the cluster is the leader node.
-No matter how you choose to start the process, the one on the leader node should be started first.**
+>When deploying in a cluster, the first node in the cluster is the leader node.
+No matter how you choose to start the process, the one on the leader node should be started first.

 ### From Main Control Panel